 - Outgoing international wire transfer: $20-$65

 Domestic vs. International Wire Transfer Fees

 You probably noticed that domestic wire transfers are a lot cheaper than international wire transfers.
-Should you wire domestically, it’s faster because fewer parties are involved.
-International wire transfers not only deal with more banks but also two different wire processing systems; that’s the reason there are greater fees.
+Wiring domestically is faster because fewer parties are involved.
+The fees for international wire transfers are higher because they deal with more banks and use two different wire processing systems.

-Also, don’t forget that all currencies aren’t created equally.
+Furthermore, keep in mind that all currencies aren’t created equally.
 Your U.S. dollar may be worth more or less than the currency you’re exchanging with.
-Plus if you’re sending internationally, a foreign bank may have a marked-up rate.
+Plus, if you’re sending internationally, a foreign bank may have a marked-up rate.

 Wiring Online vs. Brick & Mortar or Phone